-School begins on Wednesday, August 29, 2018.
-The start and ending times of the school day are 7:40 A.M. to 2:02 P.M.
+School begins on Wednesday, August 28, 2019.
+The first day is half day, 7:30 A.M.-10:02 A.M.
+The regular school day for students is 7:40 A.M. to 2:02 P.M.
 Please come prepared with a notebook and a pencil/pen.
-On Wednesday, August 29, 2018, all students are to report directly to their assigned homerooms.
+On Wednesday, August 28, 2019, all students are to report directly to their assigned homerooms.
 Staff and student council members will be about the building to assist students.
 During the first few days of school, teachers may provide students with a supply list.

 Drop-Off and Pick-up Procedures and Times